safe-space-lambda/Backend-eileen/README.md

 Method used: **[POST]** `/api/register/`

-On Success: Returns a token to be used to authenticate the user.
-Place it wherever you'd like!
+On Success: Returns the Id of the new user.